nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ## Introduction

-{Give a product intro}
+Welcome to the FITNUS UserGuide!
+We're glad you're here and if you have any questions about how to operate the application, all the information will be here for you.

 ## Quick Start

-{Give steps to get started quickly}
+In the terminal, make sure you are in the same directory (location) as the jar file is, and run `java -jar JAR_FILE_NAME` where `JAR_FILE_NAME` is the name of the jar file as stored on your local computer.

 1. Ensure that you have Java 11 or above installed.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Down the latest version of `Duke` from [here](https://github.com/AY2324S1-CS2113-F11-1/tp/releases).

 ## Features

 {Give detailed description of each feature}

 ### Viewing help: `help`
-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 Format: `help`